One-shot Federated Learning without Server-side Training: Related Work

 Some works~\cite{mohri2019agnostic,li2019fair,hu2020fedmgda+} propose to study fair aggregation techniques.
 They aim to optimize the weighting coefficients to make the aggregation step be with more fairness.
 FedMGDA+~\cite{hu2020fedmgda+} also handles FL from the multi-objective optimization perspective, but it is different from the proposed MA-Echo because we construct a new optimization objective according to our motivation instead of the straightforward optimization goal used in~\cite{hu2020fedmgda+}.
 In addition, there are some methods that do not use model averaging.
 FedDF~\cite{lin2020ensemble} combines FL with Knowledge Distillation~\cite{hinton2015distilling} and trains the global model with some extra data or pseudo samples on the server.
 MOON~\cite{li2021model} uses Contrastive Learning~\cite{chen2020simple} in the clients to improve the local training of each parties.
 FedMA~\cite{WangYSPK20} and OT~\cite{singh2020model} perform neuron matching to improve the global model.

 \textbf{One-shot Federated Learning.} There are also some works trying to study one-shot FL. \cite{guha2019one,DBLP:conf/ijcai/LiHS21} use Knowledge Distillation~\cite{gou2021knowledge} technology.
-They use the local models as teachers, and use public data sets or pseudo samples generated from the local models to train a student model. \cite{zhou2020distilled} use Dataset Distillation~\cite{wang2018dataset} in clients and upload the distilled synthetic data to the server to train the global model. \cite{shin2020xor} propose to collect the encoded data samples from clients and then use samples on the server to decode the collected data, the decoded samples are used to train the global model. \cite{salehkaleybar2021one} gives some theoretical analysis of one-shot FL, but limited to the i.i.d. case.
+They use the local models as teachers, and use public data sets or pseudo samples generated from the local models to train a student model. {DENSE~\cite{zhangdense} divides the aggregation process on the server side into two steps.
+The first step is to train a generator using the client models.
+The second step is multi-teacher knowledge distillation using the pseudo samples generated by the generator. } \cite{zhou2020distilled} use Dataset Distillation~\cite{wang2018dataset} in clients and upload the distilled synthetic data to the server to train the global model. \cite{shin2020xor} propose to collect the encoded data samples from clients and then use samples on the server to decode the collected data, the decoded samples are used to train the global model. \cite{salehkaleybar2021one} gives some theoretical analysis of one-shot FL, but limited to the i.i.d. case.
 It is worth mentioning that the methods introduced above are not in conflict with our method, and their results can be used as the initial iteration point for MA-Echo.

 \textbf{Model Aggregation.} There are some aggregation methods in traditional multi-rounds FL that do not require public data sets and additional training processes.
 Google proposes FedAvg~\cite{McMahanMRHA17} to directly average the parameters of local models to obtain the global model. \cite{YurochkinAGGHK19} notices the permutation invariance of neurons across models and proposes PFNM, which employs a Bayesian nonparametric approach to aligning the neurons between multilayer perceptrons layer by layer. \cite{singh2020model} uses the Optimal Transport (OT) algorithm to match neurons across models in each layer directly and then averages the re-aligned local model parameters. \cite{WangYSPK20} further improves the PFNM by proposing the FedMA and applies it to more complex architectures such as CNNs.
 When different local models have the same model structure, which is the default setting for model aggregation, FedMA is equivalent to finding a Wasserstein barycenter~\cite{journals/siamma/AguehC11} in all local models, which is similar to~\cite{singh2020model}.
 These methods based on cross-model neuron-matching all permute the rows of the parameter matrix in each layer of a neural network to achieve a good match (i.e., to reduce the distance between local models, see Section~\ref{pre}) and then aggregate the local models via direct averaging.